OpenGATE/Gate/docs/how_to_use_gate_on_a_cluster.rst

     export GC_DOT_GATE_DIR=/somedir/
     export GC_GATE_EXE_DIR=/somedir/bin/Linux-g++/

 The first variable indicates the location of a hidden directory called .Gate.
 The directory will contain the split macros for each part of the simulation.
 Even when splitting the same macro several times, a new directory will be created for each instance (with an incremental number).
 In normal circumstances, one does not need to look into it.
-In case of an error, it can be used to run only a specific part of a simulation again (See What about errors?).
+In case of an error, it can be used to run only a specific part of a simulation again (See :ref:`what_about_errors-label`).

 The second environment variable indicates the location of the job splitter executable.
 As the Gate environment file will be used to compile the job splitter source code, the executable will likely be located in the same directory as the Gate executable.